At the start of most books, there’s a dedication page. It includes the name or names of people or things who have inspired the author.

 Let’s not forget them.
 Lest we forget.

-ABOUT THE BLOGGER: Lisa Herbert is a cemetery wanderer, journalist and author of The Bottom Drawer Book: an after death action plan, an informative and quirky workbook and funeral planning guide for those who want to prepare for the inevitable.
-It is available in Australia for $29.95.
+ABOUT THE BLOGGER: Lisa Herbert is a death awareness advocate, a cemetery wanderer, journalist, and author of The Bottom Drawer Book: the after death action plan an informative, modern, and quirky workbook and funeral planning guide for those who want to prepare for the inevitable.
+The third edition is available in Australia for $29.95.
 For international buyers, The Bottom Drawer eBook is AU$12.99 on Apple Books, Kobo, Booktopia, and Google Books.
 To purchase, click HERE.